City-of-Helsinki/wagtail-svgmap/README.md

 * Add `wagtail_svgmap` to your `INSTALLED_APPS`
 * Add a `wagtail_svgmap.blocks.ImageMapBlock()` to a `StreamField` in your page class

+#### Settings

+* `WAGTAIL_SVGMAP_IE_COMPAT`: Whether or not to wrap the rendered SVGs in special markup for compatibility with legacy Internet Explorers.
+Enabled by default; disabling leads to slightly nicer markup.

 ### As an end user

 #### Using the Wagtail Admin